Skip to main content

 But with all the possibilities, there are also concerns that the technology could be used by forces that want to destabilise.
 The World Economic Forum's Global Risk Report 2024 lists AI-generated misinformation and disinformation as one of the biggest risks in both the short and long term.

 This is one of the reasons why the EU has adopted the AI Act - a regulation that aims to reduce the risks of AI tools by regulating the development of AI systems.
-The AI Act will enter into force in spring 2024, but will be phased in over the next few years.
+The AI Act entered into force in August 2024, and will be phased in over the next few years.

 "The AI Act introduces a definition of what constitutes an AI system for legal purposes.
 It also requires certain types of AI products to be CE marked," says Susanne Stenberg, senior researcher and legal expert at RISE.